toa-io/toa/extensions/exposition/documentation/tree.md

 In this example, the Route `/posts/:user-id/:post-id/` has only the `authorization:role` directive applied.

-> Directives can be declared without the `{provider}:` prefix unless there are multiple directives
-> with the same name
-> across different providers.

 Another way to avoid nesting is to declare an _isolated_ Node as follows: